Today, we’ll be talking about how long fresh eggs last. Also, we will be throwing in a couple of fresh egg storing tips along the way.

 The usual answer is between three to six weeks.
 It’s not wrong, but I’d say it’s incomplete.

 The chicken community is not united when it comes to washing the eggs or not.
+If you’re uncertain about whether to clean your eggs and how to do it safely, you might find this article helpful.

 Some would say you have to wash it.
 On the other hand, some would tell you not to wash it.
 I don’t think it’s something to get you worried.
 I believe washing or not washing is not a problem.